MCCE2024/AKTT1_G8/README.md

 ### Aufgabe 3
 - Application Design
   - All Applications have QoS class for request and limit of resources. ✅
+- Service Account
+  - Avoid using the default ServiceAccount.
+Instead, create ServiceAccounts for each workload or microservice. ✅
+  - automountServiceAccountToken should be set to false unless the pod specifically requires access to the Kubernetes API to operate.
+- Pod-level securityContext recommendations
+  - Set runAsNonRoot: true.
+  - Configure the container to execute as a less privileged user (for example, using runAsUser and runAsGroup), and configure appropriate permissions on files or directories inside the container image.
+  - Optionally add a supplementary group with fsGroup to access persistent volumes. ✅
+  - The application deploys into a namespace that enforces an appropriate Pod security standard.
+If you cannot control this enforcement for the cluster(s) where the application is deployed, take this into account either through documentation or additional defense in depth.

 ## Authors
 Gruppe 8